Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

        APA

    * - Publisher_ID
-     - A unique identifier for the publisher in the form of *{namespace}*:*{value}*.
-When multiple identifiers are available for a given publisher, include all identifiers separated with semicolon-space (“; ”), but only one per type.
+     - A unique identifier for the publisher, in tabular reports in the form of *{namespace}*:*{value}*.
+When multiple identifiers are available for a given publisher, include all identifiers separated with semicolon-space (“; ”), but only one value per namespace.
+In JSON reports  multiple values per namespace can be included, separated by the vertical pipe (“|”) character.
 Permitted identifier namespaces are ISNI, ROR and, for local identifiers assigned by the content provider, the platform ID of the content provider.
      - DR, TR, IR\ |br|\ |lb|
        DR_D1, DR_D2, TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1
      - ISNI:1234123412341234; ROR:012a3bc45; ebscohost:PubX